-- 28. Creditors may submit proofs at any time before voting, even during the course of the meeting itself.
-The admission or rejection of proofs for voting purposes is the responsibility of the chairman of the meeting.
-A proof should be accepted as valid for voting purposes, provided it identifies both the creditor and the amount claimed by him with sufficient clarity.
-The amount for which the chairman should be advised to admit the proof for voting purposes should normally be the lower of: - (a) the amount stated in the proof; and - (b) the amount considered by the company to be due to the creditor.
+- 7.1.
+Creditors may submit claims at any time before voting, even during the course of the meeting itself.
+The admission or rejection of claims for voting purposes is the responsibility of the chairman of the meeting.
+A claim should be accepted as valid for voting purposes, provided it identifies both the creditor and the amount claimed by him with sufficient clarity.
+A secured creditor should deduct the value of any security in calculating the amount of his claim.
+The amount for which the chairman should be advised to admit the claim for voting purposes should normally be the lower of: - (a) the amount stated in the claim; and - (b) the amount considered by the company to be due to the creditor.
 The advising member may assist the chairman to decide the amounts for which claims should be admitted but if he intends to seek appointment as liquidator he should bear in mind that his own personal interests might create a conflict, in which case the chairman should be advised independently.
-The amount for which the proof is admitted for voting purposes should be set out in writing and signed by the chairman.
-In most instances it is expected that the chairman will do this prior to the meeting.